redox-os/redox/CONTRIBUTING.md

 ## Tracking Issues Index

 We use an index to track the development priorities, you can find them on [this](https://gitlab.redox-os.org/redox-os/redox/-/issues/1384) page.

+## RFCs

+For more significant changes that affect Redox's architecture, we use the [Request for Comments](https://gitlab.redox-os.org/redox-os/rfcs) repository.

 ## Build System